 ContractVerification

 This attribute is used to instruct downstream tools whether to assume the correctness of the assembly, type or member it decorates without performing any verification or not.
 You can use [ContractVerification(false)] to explicitly mark an assembly, type or member as one to not have verification performed on it.
-The most specific element found (member, type, then assembly) takes precedence.
+The most specific element found (member, type, parent type, then assembly) takes precedence.
 (That is a useful feature for turning off verification for an assembly but enabling it for one particular type in the assembly.)
 When it is applied to a type, then it applies to all members of the type, including nested types.
 When it is applied to an assembly, then it applies to all types and members of the assembly.
 When it is applied to a property, then it applies to both the getter and setter.

 Usage Guidelines